ktindiana/operational-sep/README.md

     the input files.
 If the original data were differential fluxes, then the estimated >10 and >100 MeV fluxes are output as time series.

+    The program also writes any time profile to file if a threshold was applied to it.
+Each energy channel is written to an independent file, named according to CCMC's SEP Scoreboard naming conventions.
+These accompany a json file that contains all quantities calculated for the SEP event.
+There is also a csv file that contains most of the same values recorded in the json file.

+    Example output for values derived from SEPMOD forecasts for the 2021-05-29 SEP event with additional threshold >10, 0.001 pfu, >100, 0.0001 pfu,
+    >30 MeV, 1 pfu, >50 MeV, 1 pfu, and >60 MeV, 0.079 pfu.
+Some of the files
+    below are only created if a threshold was crossed.
+A default run would produce only 10 and 100 MeV files, sep_values_*.csv and json file: fluence_SEPMOD_RT_60min_integral_gt10_2021_5_29.csv
+    fluence_SEPMOD_RT_60min_integral_gt10.0_2021_5_29.csv
+    fluence_SEPMOD_RT_60min_integral_gt30.0_2021_5_29.csv
+    fluence_SEPMOD_RT_60min_integral_gt50.0_2021_5_29.csv
+    fluence_SEPMOD_RT_60min_integral_gt60.0_2021_5_29.csv
+    fluence_SEPMOD_RT_60min_integral_gt100.0_2021_5_29.csv
+    integral_fluxes_SEPMOD_RT_60min_integral_2021_5_29.csv
+    sep_values_SEPMOD_RT_60min_integral_2021_5_29.csv
+    SEPMOD_RT_60min_integral.2021-05-29T000000Z.2021-08-06T172140Z.10.0MeV.txt
+    SEPMOD_RT_60min_integral.2021-05-29T000000Z.2021-08-06T172140Z.10MeV.txt
+    SEPMOD_RT_60min_integral.2021-05-29T000000Z.2021-08-06T172140Z.30.0MeV.txt
+    SEPMOD_RT_60min_integral.2021-05-29T000000Z.2021-08-06T172140Z.50.0MeV.txt
+    SEPMOD_RT_60min_integral.2021-05-29T000000Z.2021-08-06T172140Z.60.0MeV.txt
+    SEPMOD_RT_60min_integral.2021-05-29T000000Z.2021-08-06T172140Z.100.0MeV.txt
+    SEPMOD_RT_60min_integral.2021-05-29T000000Z.2021-08-06T172140Z.100MeV.txt
+    SEPMOD_RT_60min_integral.2021-05-29T000000Z.2021-08-06T172140Z.json

+    The json and txt files listed above would be the ones that would be appropriate to read into the CCMC SEP Scoreboard or to pass to the SEP validation code being developed in conjunction with the SEP Scoreboard.
+The csv files are legacy files, but may also be easier for some users to read.

     USER INPUT DATA SETS: Users may input their own data set.
 For example, if an SEP modeler would like to feed their own intensity time series into this code and calculate all values in exactly the same way they were calculated for data, it is possible to do that.
-Fluxes should be in units of 1/[MeV cm^2 s sr] or 1/[cm^2 s sr] and energy channels in MeV for the plot labels to be correct.
+Default flux units are 1/[MeV cm^2 s sr] or 1/[cm^2 s sr] and energy channels in MeV for the default thresholds to be correct.
+You can specify your units in the library/global_vars.py file.

     You can use any units, as long as you are consistent with energy units in energy channel/bin definition and in fluxes and you MODIFY THE THRESHOLD VALUES TO REFLECT YOUR UNITS.
-You may then want to modify plot labels accordingly if not using MeV and cm.
+If you want to use different units, but still have the correct operational definitions, you need to modify these lines in define_thresholds() below:
+        energy_thresholds = [10,100] #MeV; flux for particles of > this MeV
+        flux_thresholds = [10,1] #pfu; exceed this level of intensity

     NOTE: The first column in your flux file is assumed to be time in format YYYY-MM-DD HH:MM:SS.
 IMPORTANT FORMATTING!!
     NOTE: The flux file may contain header lines that start with a hash #,